alexweininger/notes/Math/Discrete Structures/permutations_combinations.md

 2. A collection of `r` objects taken from `n` distinct objects without regaurd to the order of the `r` objects is an **r-combination of the n objects**.
 We is the notation C(n, r) for a combination.
 We read this as _n choose r_.

+	You can write

 ### Problems and Exercises

+1. How many arrangements of the letters in the word CATTLE have the two Ts appearing together either at the beginningor the end of the word?

+	`4! * 2`